Software: UP Studio 3

 Reduce and Hide

-One effective way to reduce seams visibility is to use thinner layers.
+The most effective way to reduce seam visibility is to use thinner layers.
 The first thing we recommend is to reduce layer thickness, or reduce the layer thickness of the area of interest.

 Another method is to relocated the seam to less visible area.
 We can use the seam options in the print tab to do this.